 Although I enjoy painting in both watercolor and oil paint, transparent watercolor is my favorite choice of medium.
 I visualize a work that is often inspired by the natural world around me.
 I go through the steps to create it in my mind before I actually paint.
 As I begin working with watercolor, I am watching the paint as it moves, blends and creates washes, sometimes unpredictably.
 The process is fun and exciting!
 I also enjoy how watercolors can be transparent or opaque and that you can combine them with other mediums like gouache for example.
 As I draw, paint and compose, I break up and divide the picture plane.
 Elements of design, such as line, shape, color and forms, are emphasized for expression.
-I work from direct observation as well as from a photo reference.
-My process includes mixing and layering the watercolor pigments, creating values, glazes and transparencies.
-As I work, I watch the paint as it moves, blends and creates washes sometimes unpredictably.
-I accept that watercolors behave that way and affect decisions I need to make during the painting process.
+My process includes mixing and layering the watercolor pigments, creating values, glazes and transparencies and observing what the watercolors will or will not do.
 My next step in the painting process is to determine what effects I wish to emphasize in order to bring the painting into harmony.
 I would classify my style simply as contemporary.

 Bucks County Herald, "SFA Holiday Invitational is all about Inclusion,"

 Sharon Sheridan, “Peaceful Art Balances an Eventful Life,”

 Hunterdon Review, “Ken Lockwood Gorge Inspires High Bridge Artist,”